NiranEC77/example-music-store-1/README.md

 - This is a demo application with simulated payments
 - No real payment processing is implemented
 - Session management uses simple Flask sessions
-- Databases are SQLite files (not suitable for production)
+- Main database is PostgreSQL (production-ready)
+- Cart and order services use SQLite (for simplicity)
 - No authentication/authorization implemented

 ## 🚧 Future Enhancements